jetteim/exscudo-api-docs/README.md

 ### SECURITY

-* All API methods require authentication.
+All API methods except REST Market data endpoints require authentication as described below.
+Market data endpoints can be accessed with or without authentication.
+However request rate for unauthenticated calls is lower than for authenticated calls.
+See more info in limits section of this manual.

 * API key and Secret key can be generated in the settings section of user account
 * API key and Secret key are case-sensitive.
 * Signature should have UTF-8 encoding